Metaburn/doocrate/functions/README.md

 Here we keep all the server side code
 We store our function as firebase functions (Similar to AWS Lambda - aka cloud functions)

+# Where are the functions locations?
+You can see them under `index.js`

 # Local development
 ```
 npm install